 - Work with them to identify the “ideal customer profile” based on the current product – they need to ask for the order now

-- How many prospects have they talked to weekly – Prospects – not “customers”.
+- How many prospects have they talked to weekly – Prospects – not “customers”?
 They are customers after they write a check or provide a credit card

-- not planning… not strategizing… not working on adwords… sales activity, calls or appointments
+- not planning… not strategizing… not working on Adwords… sales activity, calls, or appointments

 To start, it’s OK to do a percentage of sales as a measure for Commissions.
 Ideally, you need to move to a higher percentage of profit.
 What should the percentage be?
-In general you’re going to commit 10% or more of your budget to sales.
+In general, you’re going to commit 10% or more of your budget to sales.

 For a subscription business – you can pay 100% of the service fee, over the first 2-3 months – NOT THE LIFE OF THE CUSTOMER.
 You don’t know enough about your business yet to make that commitment.

-For Services – you can pay a 10-15% of the services contract.
+For Services – you can pay 10-15% of the services contract.
 Just make sure you have the final approval over the price and price it accordingly.
 You should be able to price it up to cover the commission and the delivery.

 Make sure that the document you use to capture the compensation guidelines states that Compensation can be changed from time to time.
 You don’t need to give such a high percentage of sales as the sales process improves and you have customer acceptance.

 Start generic with Sales and Marketing.
-Don’t “over title”.
+Don’t “over title.”
 They are not the VP of Sales and Marketing because they were your roommate in college.
 If they have done that job before, fine.
 Describe the role on the card.

 What about Stock/Options?

 One of the questions I received was that a senior sales guy wanted 20% of the stock pre-dilution, $5k a month to start.
-If your taking a salary your stock participation goes down, not up… 2-5% with a one year cliff and three year vesting is fine for someone that is expecting to take cash out… That % goes down with the greater traction your get in the market.
-If they want to get a greater percent, have them work for free like any other founder.
+If your taking a salary your stock participation goes down, not up… 2-5% with a one-year cliff and three year vesting is fine for someone that is expecting to take cash out… That % goes down with the greater traction your get in the market.
+If they want to get a greater percentage, have them work for free like any other founder.

-Have more specific questions? ask away…
+Have more specific questions?
+Ask away…